MicrosoftDocs/data-api-builder-docs/data-api-builder/troubleshoot.md

 ms.date: 02/27/2023
 ---

-# Troubleshoot Data API builder (preview)
+# Troubleshoot Data API builder

-This article provides solutions to common problems that might arise when you're using Data API builder (preview).
+This article provides solutions to common problems that might arise when you're using Data API builder.

 ## Troubleshooting topics